 - by Beatrice

 If you are looking for breathtaking sceneries, enchanting lakes, stunning snowcapped mountains, and unique cultural and historical heritage, you should check out Tibet.
 Tourists from different parts of the world are now setting their sights on this holy land.
-If you wish to travel to Tibet, you may want to know these important facts about this wonderful place.
+If you wish to travel to Tibet, you may want to know these essential facts about this beautiful place.

 Enjoy the plateau scenery.